wildbillh/delimited-file-reader/README.md

 **In simpler terms:**
-* I have a delimited text file with lf or lf\cr as record delimiters.
+* I have a delimited text file or stream with lf or lf\cr as record delimiters.
 * The column delimiter can be expressed as a string or regular expresssion.
 * They're may be comments in the file using a defined string in the starting position.
 * I want to read the file and process each record as an object.